Which Countries Require an Apostille?

 Do Countries That Are Not Part of The Hague Convention Require an Apostille?

-Instead, when you travel to countries that are not part of the Hague Convention, you will be required to provide what is usually known as authentication.
+Instead, when you travel to countries that are not part of the Hague Convention, you will be required to provide what is usually known as Embassy Authentication.

-An authentication works almost like an apostille but requires a lengthy process to verify the validity of the documents presented.
+An authentication works almost like an apostille but requires an even mote lengthy process to verify the validity of the documents presented.
 For a document to be considered valid through authentication, it must be notarized, reviewed by state or county officials, and then certificated by the State Department.

-Are you planning a trip outside of the United States, and you are unsure whether you need your document apostilled or authenticated?
-Talk to TravelVisaPro today for expert advice!
+Are you planning a trip outside of the United States, and you are unsure whether you need your document apostilled or an embassy authentication?

 Comments